 Modern martech has grown from the standard answer of QR codes or pURLs.
 Try something new to achieve 3-5% lift with your print!

 Add In-home Online Display Ads

 This new cost-effective martech empowers you to serve online ads (like google ads) to your list.
-Now you can add the same message on their laptops, desktops and phones that you are sending to their mailbox.
+Now you can add the same message on their laptops, desktops, and phones that you are sending to their mailbox.
 The response rate for these campaigns are coming in as high as 30-50% when combined with print.
-All you need to get started is your list of home or business addresses and a couple ads to show online.
+All you need to get started is your list of home or business addresses and a couple of ads to show online.

 Integrate Emails with Print